nfdi4plants/Quickstart/quickstart_arc.md

 ### ISA investigation

-The ISA investigation workbook allows you to record administrative metadata of your project.
+The ISA investigation (`-i`) workbook allows you to record administrative metadata of your project.
 Add the isa.investigation.xlsx workbook including an identifier to your ARC with

 ```bash
 arc i create -i QuickStartInvestigation